mattbaconz/IonAPI/README.md

 </build>
 ```

 > 💡 **Pro Tip**: Always relocate IonAPI to avoid conflicts when multiple plugins use different versions!
+For detailed instructions, module sizes, and dependency graphs, see the [Shading Guide](docs/SHADING.md).

 ### 🎯 Shading Made Easy